csarraud/ShinobiWeapon/README.md

 # TO DO

-- Find how to inform player that the ritual has started
+- Move the power hud
 - Implement Samehada and other sword like weapons
 - Implement Minato's Kunai craft
 - Implement Jashin Scythe craft